 We’ve shipped electric vehicles of all types all over the country.
 In just one year of operation we’ve delivered cars to 34 states.
 If that doesn’t prove there’s demand for electric vehicles all over the U.S., we don’t know what will!

 While Tesla’s presence is a driving force of electric car popularity, their status as a premium brand has helped create the idea that electric cars are inherently expensive.

-Granted, electric vehicles are still pricey when they’re new.
-Massive research and development costs combined with low production volume means that a lot of these cars cause their manufacturers to lose money when they’re sold new.
+Electric vehicles are indeed pricey when they’re new.
+But massive research and development costs combined with low production volume means that a lot of these cars cause their manufacturers to lose money when they’re sold new.

 Government and manufacturer incentives also bring down the purchase price (and therefore value) of the cars.
 With the $7,500 federal tax credit, that Fiat 500e looks like it’s only worth about $24,500 when it’s new.